asavinov/prosto/README.md

 * Column operations

   * `compute`: A complete new column is computed from the input columns of the same table.
-It is analogous to table `populate` operation
+It is analogous to the table `populate` operation
   * `calculate`: New column values are computed from other values in the same table and row
   * `link`: New column values uniquely represent rows from another table
   * `merge`: New columns values are copied from a linked column in another table